alttch/eva3/doc/registry.rst

 When deploying / undeploying lots of :doc:`items</items>`, old registry keys are not deleted but moved to the database trash.
-It is a good idea to clean it from time to time wit "eva-registry purge" or "registry_safe_purge" API method.
+It is a good idea to clean it from time to time with "eva-registry purge" or "registry_safe_purge" API method.

 ".trash" folder can also be used to restore keys deleted by accident.